 Amboseli National Park

-The permanent Enkongo Narok and Olokenya Swamps, fed by subterranean streams that rise on the upper slopes of Kilimanjaro, are home to plentiful hippo and a wide range of aquatic birds, among them long-toed lapwing, painted snipe, great white pelican and grey crowned-crane.
+The permanent Enkongo Narok and Olokenya Swamps, fed by underground streams that rise on the upper slopes of Kilimanjaro, are home to plentiful hippos and a wide range of aquatic birds, among them long-toed lapwing, painted snipe, great white pelican, and grey crowned-crane.

 Another must-see landmark is Observation Hill, which offers panoramic views across a pretty lake towards Tanzania, with Kilimanjaro often visible at dusk and dawn.

-Several lodges lie within the national park, and the surrounding conservancies are serviced by some excellent upmarket tented camps.
+- Several safari lodges lie within the national park, and some excellent upmarket tented camps service the surrounding conservancies.